What to expect from the medical textiles industry in coming years?

 3. Compostable Medical Textiles

-As sustainability comes into the picture, so does curbing the pollution caused by PPE kits and face masks.
-The next research trend we saw in medical textiles was compostable medical textiles.
+As sustainability becomes a consideration, so too does reducing the pollution caused by PPE kits and face masks.
+The next research trend we observed in medical textiles was the development of compostable medical textiles.

 The litter caused by masks showed the greatest change since the pandemic, resulting in an 84-fold increase.
 Such staggering amounts of waste have led to global awareness of bringing compostable medical textiles into the picture.

-Looking at the recent patent filings, we found that research is scattered across a range of challenges- replacing raw material with natural substitutes, ways to recycle efficiently, improving biodegradability & mechanical properties, etc.).
+Looking at recent patent filings, we found that research is scattered across a range of challenges, including replacing raw materials with natural substitutes, ways to recycle efficiently, and improving biodegradability and mechanical properties, among others.

 Out of these challenges, the following two challenges have taken the front seat-